One of the Good Guys by Araminta Hall

 My review

-This was the first book by the author that I’ve read but I’ll definitely be checking out his Sasha Dawson series now!
+This is the first book of the author’s that I’ve read but I’ll definitely be checking out his other seven books very soon!

 Buy the book

-One Bad Thing by M.K.
-Hill can be purchased from Amazon on Kindle and in hardback, and as an eBook from Kobo and iBooks.
-See also Ethical Book Search.
+Committed by Chris Merritt can be purchased from Amazon on Kindle and in paperback, and as an eBook from Kobo and iBooks.

 About the author